owncloud/ocis/extensions/accounts/configuration.md

 ### Commandline flags

 If you prefer to configure the service with commandline flags you can see the available variables below.
 Command line flags are only working when calling the subcommand directly.

+### accounts update

+Make changes to an existing account

+Usage: `accounts update [command options] [arguments...]`

+-grpc-namespace |  $ACCOUNTS_GRPC_NAMESPACE
+: Set the base namespace for the grpc namespace.
+Default: `flags.OverrideDefaultString(cfg.GRPC.Namespace, "com.owncloud.api")`.

+-name |  $ACCOUNTS_NAME
+: service name.
+Default: `flags.OverrideDefaultString(cfg.Server.Name, "accounts")`.

+-enabled |
+: Enable the account.

+-displayname |
+: Set the displayname for the account.

+-preferred-name |
+: Set the preferred-name for the account.

+-on-premises-sam-account-name |
+: Set the on-premises-sam-account-name.

+-mail |
+: Set the mail for the account.

+-description |
+: Set the description for the account.

+-password |
+: Set the password for the account.

+-force-password-change |
+: Force password change on next sign-in.

+-force-password-change-mfa |
+: Force password change on next sign-in with mfa.

+### accounts version

+Print the versions of the running instances

+Usage: `accounts version [command options] [arguments...]`

+-grpc-namespace |  $ACCOUNTS_GRPC_NAMESPACE
+: Set the base namespace for the grpc namespace.
+Default: `flags.OverrideDefaultString(cfg.GRPC.Namespace, "com.owncloud.api")`.

+-name |  $ACCOUNTS_NAME
+: service name.
+Default: `flags.OverrideDefaultString(cfg.Server.Name, "accounts")`.

 ### accounts add